htesgaard/minikube-client/README.md

 # minikube-client

-Project that allows users on Windows, running minikube, to interact with minikube using kubectl running on Linux.
+This project  allows users on Windows, running minikube, to interact with minikube using kubectl running on virtualized Linux.

 This project spawns a Virtualbox guest Linux OS using Vagrant, copies the necessary kubectl and minikube files from the Host OS userprofile folder, into the similar location on the Guest OS.